piotrpiwnik/Portfolio/README.md

 ## Work Experience

  **Data Analyst/Consultant**, ING | Digital & Customer Analytics, Amsterdam, The Netherlands (Sep 2024 – Present)
-  - Automated essential reports of €10bn+ portfolio in cooperation with the department leadership, saving 100+ hours of manual work
+  - Built scalable reporting solutions using Power BI to deliver key insights on a €10bn+ portfolio, saving 100+ hours of manual work
-  - Enhanced data-driven decision-making and sustainable growth by designing product dashboards for KPI reporting
+  - Developed a prototype Gen AI chatbot for fostering financial health of the Dutch households in a cross-company collaboration
-  - Organised workshops for stakeholders across the organisation to increase data fluency and raise data privacy awareness
+  - Enhanced data fluency among decision-makers and identified new cross-functional use cases to advance GenAI adoption in lending

 - **Technology Strategy Analyst**, Accenture (Feb 2022 – Jul 2022)
   - Prepared a current state assessment and comprehensive AI use cases portfolio to develop a sector AI strategy for a client from a GCC country